thewebbooth/booboo/README.md

 This solution is designed with logging in mind, so that you can plug and play a [PSR-3][] compliant logging solution in and go.
-BooBoo is sensitive enough to log errors, warnings and notices as such; exceptions are logged as critical, and `E_STRICT`/`E_DEPRECATED` warnings are logged as info.
+BooBoo is sensitive enough to log errors, warnings and notices as such; exceptions are logged as critical, and `E_DEPRECATED` warnings are logged as info.
 Handlers run even if formatting is disabled, so your logging will always be on, even in production.

 [PSR-3]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md